Tyra Field: Facilities

 The Tyra Field has two production complexes named Tyra West and Tyra East, connected by pipelines.
-Tyra West includes oil and gas processing plants which in addition to the gas produced at the Tyra field, processes also gas from Halfdan and Valdemar fields.
+Tyra West includes oil and gas processing plants which in addition to the gas produced at the Tyra field, processes also gas from Halfdan field and the Valdemar oil field.
 The complex consists of two wellhead platforms, one processing and accommodation platform, and one gas flare stack.
-Tyra East processes also oil and gas from Valdemar, Roar, Svend, Tyra Southeast, Harald, Lulita, Gorm and Dan oil fields.
+Tyra East processes also oil and gas from Valdemar, Roar, Svend, Tyra Southeast, Harald gas field, Lulita, Gorm and Dan oil fields.
 It consists of two wellhead platforms, one processing and accommodation platform, one gas flare stack, and one riser platform.

 The installations developed for the Tyra field were:

 In total, the field has 20 gas-producing wells, and 28 oil and gas-producing wells.

 Fluids from the drilling & wellhead platforms are routed to an inlet three phase inlet separator on the ‘A’ processing platforms.
 The separator separated the fluids into gas, condensate and produced water.
 Gas undergoes water dehydration through contact with glycol.
 On TCP-A the gas is comingled with gas from Gorm, Dan and Tyra West.
 The combined gas stream is chilled to achieve a hydrocarbon dewpoint.
 The gas is compressed from 1000 to 2000 psi (pounds-force per square inch) in 5 Ruston TB5000 gas turbine driven gas compressors (24,500 brake horse power total), and is fiscally metered before export onshore to Jutland.
 The design export rate is 405 e6ft3 per day at standard conditions.

 Condensate from the inlet separator is routed to a coalescer after which it is comingled with condensate from Tyra West.
 The combined stream is routed successively through a 1st stage, 2nd stage and 3rd stage separators operating at successively lower pressures.
 Gas from the 2nd and 3rd stage separators is compressed and joins the gas from the 1st stage separator and is routed into the inlet separator.
 Condensate from the 3rd stage separator is fiscally metered and is exported onshore via the Gorm installation.
 The design export rate is 20,000 barrels/day.

 Produced water from the inlet separator is treated to remove and condensate and is discharged overboard.

 Produced oil is transported to the Gorm E riser platform in the Gorm field, and further through the subsea pipeline to the oil terminal in Fredericia, Denmark.
 Produced natural gas is transported from the Tyra East riser platform to Nybro Gas Processing Plant, Denmark, and from Tyra West riser platform to the Netherlands through the Tyra West – F3 and NOGAT pipelines.